-While announcing the composition of the new Panel, Mr Pengilley said it was also timely to recognise the contribution of outgoing panellists David Shannon (immediate past Panel chair) of Kapunda in SA; Peter Schwarz (immediate past deputy chair) of Naringaningalook in Victoria; and Chris Jones from Condobolin in NSW.
+While announcing the composition of the new Panel, Mr Pengilley said it was also timely to recognise the contribution of outgoing panelists Chris Blanchard of Wagga Wagga in NSW, Richard Konzag of Mallala in SA, Susan Findlay Tickner of Horsham in Victoria, and Geoff McLeod of Finley in NSW.

-“These three men have represented the grains industry in their respective regions with distinction and enthusiasm.
+“These individuals have represented the grains industry in their respective regions with distinction and enthusiasm and should be proud of their contribution.
 I thank them for their efforts and achievements and wish them all the best in their future endeavours.”

-Mr Pengilley said members of the Panel for the coming term were already actively determining priorities for GRDC-funded R&D in their local areas and were looking forward to meeting with growers and others at GRDC Updates which will be held throughout the southern region over the coming months.
+Mr Pengilley said members of the Panel for the coming term were already actively determining priorities for GRDC-funded R&D in their local areas and were looking forward to meeting with growers and others during this year’s spring tour in September.

 “The GRDC Southern Regional Panel is designed to be the conduit of information and insights between the grass-roots industry and the GRDC, so I encourage all growers and consultants to make themselves known to their local Panel members.”

 On a state-by-state basis, the new Panel comprises:

 Victoria – Rob Sonogan, Swan Hill; John Bennett, Lawloit (new); Jon Midwood, Inverleigh (new); Rohan Mott, Ninda (new); and Kate Wilson, Hopetoun (new).